It’s finally my turn to share with the world all of the things that have shaped me—good and bad.

 Right?
 I loved Clean.
-The thing that’s so honest about making these discoveries at film festivals, too, is that you’re not influenced by outside opinions—there isn’t any to speak of yet.
-So you’re really walking in with blinders on and I was really pleasantly surprised by this.
+And the thing that’s so honest about making these discoveries at film festivals is that you’re not influenced by outside opinions—there isn’t any to speak of yet.
+So you’re really walking in with blinders on and I was pleasantly surprised by this.

-Well, I had been yearning to tell a story of this nature and mulling this over for over a decade.
+I had been yearning to tell a story of this nature and mulling this over for over a decade.
 What’s exciting about Clean is that he’s a complex protagonist in an action-thriller genre.
 That’s something I not only wanna see as the audience because I love the genre, but because it’s such a rewarding experience when you can be connected in this grounded, realistic, dark-gritty world with a man who’s so tormented by his failures and his mistakes and his own anger within.
-I think that’s a very relatable thing for many people—men and women.
-In spite of all of his failings, he is ultimately pushed to a place where he’s really living now: where he’s trying to make amends for his wrongs in that phase of his life.
+I think that’s a very relatable thing for many people, men and women.
+In spite of all of his failings, he is ultimately pushed to a place where he’s really living now: He’s trying to make amends for his wrongs in that phase of his life.
 Ultimately, he’s pushed over the edge.
 So thematically, that’s all been there.
 Paul [Solet], our director and my co-writer on this, is just a wonderful filmmaker.
 We had worked together on Bullet Head.
 He’s such an eloquent writer who understands truth and character.
 I pitched him the idea of doing this together and he loved it.
 We worked very hard and it was an amazing process.
 It allowed me to have probably the most personal story and a character that I understood so implicitly that I don’t need to say anything, you know?
 It’s all within me.
-I composed the score for the film and produced a bunch of original music that’s within the film.
+I composed the score for the film and produced a bunch of original music.
 I’ve been making music for 25 years now and maybe more.
 To finally merge all of these creative forms of expression and have the music further tell the story and the emotions of the character that I’m portraying in the world we’ve created is a remarkable thing.
 It’s a real gift for me to be able to harness all of that.
 It’s also something very unique for an audience because it’s normally a group of people that find inspiration from one thing or another.
 Normally, your composer is being inspired by your script or the visuals—it’s not coming from within that composer originally.
 And an actor is often interpreting the lines of a writer—it’s not really dialogue coming from within the soul of the individual saying it.
-So it’s a real exciting moment to finally share that with people.

-When you say this was a decade in the making, I believe it.
+A decade in the making—I believe it.
 I don’t know if you remember this, but in 2014, you told The Guardian that you were talking to RZA about working together.
 You also said in that interview: “I have a lot of ammo.”
-You literally said ammo.

-That implicit understanding is what allows for Clean to work dynamically in that it feels like film noir, a revenge thriller, and a superhero movie.
+That implicit understanding is what allows for Clean to work dynamically I think in that it feels like film noir, a revenge thriller and a superhero movie.
 A hip-hop movie.
 A parable.
 Yet, it’s all cohesive, knowing that films can so easily get muddled when your intentions aren’t true.

 I love that you see all of that.
 I mean, it is all of those things.
 Uniquely in its own way, it can stand alone if you’re a lover of hip-hop and that genre of music and that vibe, for example.
-In a way, I look at this and that imagery is amazing: the stuff that Paul shot and the storytelling with the drug dealers and the darkness that is just consuming the lives of the youth of America and the fear that they have to live in and all those challenges that young people in our wonderful nation have to overcome to become the future of this country.
+In a way, I look at this and that imagery is amazing: The stuff that Paul shot and the storytelling with the drug dealers and the darkness that is just consuming the lives of the youth of America and the fear that they have to live in and all those challenges that young people in our wonderful nation have to overcome to become the future of this country.
 The movie speaks to that and it’s very exciting.
-The pace and the thoughtfulness of it, and then the ferocious violence that erupts—these are all things that Paul and I love.
+The pace and the thoughtfulness of it and then the ferocious violence that erupts, these are all things that Paul and I love.
 They’re all my influences.
 That’s the beauty of producing and co-writing and creating on a level like this.
-It’s finally my turn to share with the world all of the things that have shaped me—good and bad—and all of the things that I’ve witnessed growing up in Queens, New York City, New York State.
+It’s finally my turn to share with the world all of the things that have shaped me—good and bad.
+And all of the things that I’ve witnessed growing up in Queens and New York.
 To be able to share that with people is very exciting.

-The music is so prominently placed and woven so deeply into the fabric of this movie.
+Tell me more about the music, which is woven so deeply into the fabric of this movie.

 Is this marriage between music and film something we can expect more of moving forward?

-It’s a beautiful thing that you’re able to premiere Clean to a live audience.
+It’s a beautiful thing that you’re able to premiere this movie to a live audience.

-It’s a very exciting time.
+It’s a very exciting time!
 All of us have been desperate to get back into gear with our lives.
 Beyond actors and people within the film industry, the moviegoing experience is such a part of American culture.
 It’s so heartbreaking that theaters were shut down.
-The industry had already shifted gears and there’s so much on streaming—it just kind of further took away the ability for people to experience a wider breadth of movies in a cinematic experience.
+The industry had already shifted gears and there’s so much on streaming.
+It just kind of further took away the ability for people to experience a wider breadth of movies in a cinematic experience.
 That’s a shame, you know?
 Right now, I think things can come back quite a bit.
 I’d really love for audiences to be able to share that communal experience in a darkened room and feel good together sharing that moment with strangers.
-That’s part of what making movies really is: sharing with people in that sense.
+That’s part of what making movies really is.
 So I think it’s wonderful that festivals are coming back.
 We’re having an in-person screening and I’ll be there.
 I believe most of the cast is able to attend.
 Our director will be there.
 We’re all very excited about this.
-RZA is amazing in this movie, and it was great to finally collaborate with him.
-Glenn Fleshler and Richie Merritt and Chandler DuPont, who plays the young girl in the film—they all brought such heart to this story.
+RZA is amazing in this movie and it was great to finally collaborate with him.
+Glenn Fleshler and Richie Merritt and Chandler DuPont—they all brought such heart to this story.
 I’m so grateful to them.
 It’s an opportunity for us to share in a theatrical environment and I’m gonna champion all of their hard work.
 So I’ll be there.

 Are you also heading out to Cannes for The French Dispatch?